 It's funny, biting, and not wrong.
 But it's only one view of parasocial relationships.

-As more study has gone into the nature of parasocial relationships, professionals are slowly decreasing the stigma around them.
+As more studies have gone into the nature of parasocial relationships, professionals are slowly decreasing the stigma around them.
 For instance, one study found there's no correlation between these types of relationships and a sense of loneliness (a previously commonly held belief).
 Other studies have found that parasocial relationships can actually play an important role in an individual's mental health, satisfying complex needs and reducing the pressure put on more traditional relationships in a person's life.

 In other words, these relationships often have very little to do with delusion, obsession, loneliness, and instead more to do with a natural desire to satisfy certain elements of our social interaction and personal emotional health.
 They are fascinating and diverse, and many people engaging in them are often very aware of it.